codetower/es6-features/src/content.md

 console.log(globalLet)

 ```
-However, it does not assign anything to `window`
+However, it does not assign anything to `window`:

 ```javascript
 let me = "go";  // globally scoped